jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [raster](https://cran.r-project.org/web/packages/raster/raster.pdf) - spatial manipulation (raster-based)

+:star: [tmap](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-getstarted.html) - With the tmap package, thematic maps can be generated with great flexibility.
+The syntax for creating plots is similar to that of ggplot2, but tailored to maps.

 [leaflet](https://rstudio.github.io/leaflet/) - plot interactive maps

 [rgee](https://github.com/r-spatial/rgee) - rgee is a binding package for calling Google Earth Engine API from within R. Additionally, several functions have been implemented to make simple the connection with the R spatial ecosystem.
 The current version of rgee has been built considering the earthengine-api 0.1.235.
 Note that access to Google Earth Engine is only available to registered users.